plopd/plop-msc-thesis/README.md

 # plop-msc-thesis
-Practicality of Emphasis in On-Policy Temporal DifferenceLearning for Prediction
+Practicality of Emphasis in On-Policy Temporal Difference Learning for Prediction